SelfishOlex/EBusScanner/README.md

 # EBusScanner
 Scans your source code for Lumberyard EBuses and their use.
-Build a digraph out of that information.
+Builds a digraph out of that information.

 ## Usage